 Infiniti is a luxury automotive manufacturer that was created over 30 years ago with an emphasis on performance, design and customer experience.
 A division of Nissan, this premium car brand was created to help it compete in the European and American markets driving technical innovation and design.

-Industry first technology developments includes; Hydraulic Active Suspension, Lane Departure Warning, Lane Departure Prevention & Backup Collision Intervention Systems.
+Industry-first technology developments include; Hydraulic Active Suspension, Lane Departure Warning, Lane Departure Prevention & Backup Collision Intervention Systems.
 Complimented with other driver focus features like Direct Adaptive Steering and successful history of high-performance V6 engines.
 Infiniti’s emblem depicts this continued development with two central lines stretching off into the horizon designed to embody the forward-thinking approach.

 The Q60S 3.0 SPORT TECH is the latest incarnation of the top of the range encompassing its previous technology developments to produce a high-performance luxury sports coupe with the styling to match.